trinhpham/openwrt-custom-image-builder/README.md

 # Introduction
 The OpenWRT project is supporting for the device Xiaomi Router Gen 3G.
-However, the snapshot build is a minimal version without WebUI and some common components like SAMBA, DLNA, OpenVPN, torrent,...
+However, its snapshot build is a very minimal version without the WebUI mamangment (LUCI) and some common components like SAMBA, DLNA, OpenVPN, torrent,...
 To be updated to the latest build, it takes time to do some of the most boring tasks: flash the update, install my needed components.
 That's the reason for me to build this repository and make all thing be automated.